GNS-Science/nzshm-opensha/doc/oakley.md

 [Magnitude-frequency distributions](https://hazard.openquake.org/gem/methods/mfd/) are used to constrain the solution to fit a certain magnitude profile.
 For example, we want low magnitude ruptures to have larger rates than high magnitude ruptures.

-The main code for this is in `NZSHM22_CrustalInversionTargetMFDs`.
+The main code for this is in `NZSHM22_CrustalInversionTargetMFDs` and _`NZSHM22_SUBXXXTargetMFDs`_.
 NZSHM22 uses MFDs that are based on Gutenberg-Richter.
 There are global MFDs as well as MFDs attached as constraints to individual fault sections.

 MFDs inside the TVZ were handled differently at some stage (see [background seismicity](#background-seismicity)), so there's legacy code for this still visible.